How do I apply?

 All applications are reviewed without regard to age, sex, race, color, ethnicity, creed or national origin.
 Admission preference is given to Union College students or graduates and to graduates of other accredited North American Division Seventh-day Adventist colleges and universities.
-The program also gives a preference for those applicants with medium or high classification of patient care experience; please see the above section "work experience requirements" for more information.
+The program also gives a preference for those applicants with direct, hands-on patient care experience in a clinical setting; please see the above section "work experience requirements" for more information.

 The PA Program Admissions Committee admits applicants from other colleges and universities who have demonstrated a commitment to Christian principles and are best suited to meet the educational goals of the Union College PA Program.
 The committee will recommend candidates who meet the admission requirements, technical standards, and course prerequisites listed herein, and present the best overall profile evidenced in these areas:

 - Overall GPA—ability to meet the demands of the PA Program as shown by college GPA, grade trends, and variety and rigor of courses taken.